packetcat/mastodon-documentation/Running-Mastodon/Production-Guide.md

 ### node.js And Ruby Dependencies

-Now that [Ruby](https://github.com/rails/rails) is installed and ready to go, we will clone the [Mastodon git repository](https://github.com/tootsuite/mastodon/) and install the [Ruby](https://github.com/rails/rails) and [node.js](https://nodejs.org/en/) dependancies.
+Now that [Ruby](https://github.com/rails/rails) is enabled, we will clone the [Mastodon git repository](https://github.com/tootsuite/mastodon/) and install the [Ruby](https://github.com/rails/rails) and [node.js](https://nodejs.org/en/) dependancies.

-Run the following to do that:
+Run the following to clone and install:

 ```sh
 # Return to mastodon user's home directory